 Oliver Stretton Pow is a sculptor living and working on Waiheke Island from his studio and art foundry.
-He has exhibited widely and this exhibition Making History was shown in Auckland at Kinder House in Auckland earlier this year.
+He has exhibited widely and this exhibition Make History was shown in Auckland at Kinder House in Auckland earlier this year.

 Now it's Waiheke's turn to experience works from this thought provoking and intricate collection.